hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika -s 10
 ```

-If the number is zero or less, monika will not check the STUN server.
+If the number is zero or less, monika will check the STUN server just once, not repeteadly, to get public IP.

 ## Verbose